jiachengQAQ/EASPO/README.md

-# EAeaspo Training and Inference Code
+# Easpo Training and Inference Code

 This folder contains the code for EAeaspo training and inference.